CopenhagenCityArchives/kbhbilleder-local-dev/README.md

 If it doesn't rebuild, run `docker-compose up --force-rebuild --build`
 * You can run `npm install` inside the container with `docker-compose exec node npm install`
 * Start indexing manually (starts automatically) with `docker-compose exec node run index all`
+* If you make changes to your local projects and need a dev-env image for it (read: you made major changes to package.json) run `scripts/build-local-dev-image.sh`